 Today, kratom is still available as dried leaves ground into a fine powder.
 Additionally, extracts are a popular choice for those seeking increased potency, and capsules make for an easy-to-carry alternative.
 It is partially this versatility that has helped kratom become so popular.

-For many, capsules become the fast solution to hectic lives, so it’s a small wonder that DIY Kratom capsules are beginning to gain a following.
-After all, If you have empty capsules, or buy the best capsules for kratom from us, and a powder supply, what more do you need?
-The answer may be “quite a bit” as filling capsules by hand isn’t exactly the most straightforward process.
+For many, capsules have become the fast solution to hectic lives, so it’s a small wonder that DIY Kratom capsules are beginning to gain a following.
+After all, if you have empty capsules, or buy the best capsules for kratom from us, and a powder supply, what more do you need?

 Modern Capsule Making

 Industrial encapsulation machines are financially out of reach for most kratom enthusiasts.
 In semi-automatic encapsulators, the empty gel caps are fed into a ring via the machine.
 The ring splits in the middle, separating the top and bottom halves of the capsules.
 A hopper distributes powder onto the ring as it turns, the excess is scraped away, then the rings are put back together and placed in a press that seals the capsules and pushes them out of the ring.
 Hundreds of capsules can be produced with limited waste in minutes.

-DIY Kratom capsules are usually made one of two ways: either killing capsules by hand or in a manual encapsulation tray.
+DIY Kratom capsules are usually made in one of two ways: either filling capsules by hand or filling capsules with powder in a manual encapsulation tray.
 Filling capsules by hand involves scoping powder into each capsule and closing it yourself.
 It tends to waste product that spills or sticks to your hands, and it’s extremely time intensive.

 Manual encapsulation trays are the most cost effective way how to fill capsules with powder, as they are easier to use for larger batches.
 You put an empty capsule into each hole, usually 50-100 per batch.
 You scoop powder onto the tray, smoothing it around to ensure each capsule is filled, then close the capsules by hand.
 Because the excess powder is on the tray, it is easier to save it for later than using the hand method.
-This is how to fill capsules when aiming for efficiency.
+This is how to fill capsules with powder when aiming for efficiency.

 Both methods come with additional problems.